toyray/re-stuff/automating-IOLI-crackme0x02/metasm/README.md

 Metasm 1.04 on Ruby 3.0.1.

-`code_bind.rb` shows how to disassemble and extract the semantics of a given code block and `sym_exec.rb' shows how to execute that same code block by providing a context with arbitrary values.
+`code_bind.rb` shows how to disassemble and extract the semantics of a given code block and `sym_exec.rb` shows how to execute that same code block by providing a context with arbitrary values.

 # References